On Grading

 "What makes a child gifted and talented may not always be good grades in school, but a different way of looking at the world and learning."
 Chuck Grassley

 Grades are a tool - like any other tool.
-They only measure (in my class) what a student has done.
+They only measure (in my class, anyway) what a student has done.

 Teachers should be allowed to create their own Grading Scale and criteria.
 Actually, that's how it was when I first started.
 If you trust a teacher to get in front of over a hundred students every day - you should trust them to grade in the way that will work best with everything else that they are doing in that classroom.
 If the teacher's grades are way out of whack with reality or with the rest of the school - the problem is not with their grading scale - it is with the teacher.

-When I first started teaching, 3 students have straight A's in my Homeroom.
-The year I left, 5 students did not have straight A's.
+When I first started teaching, 3 students had straight A's in my Homeroom.
+The year I left, 5 students in my homeroom did not have straight A's.

 I taught at a Selective Enrollment High School - if you are grading on what the students are capable of (rather than what they actually did); you might as well give them their diploma on the first day.